tim2000s/Boost-master-v3/README.md

  of insulin.
 But in some rare case TDD can be higher and if you start for the first time the aaps v3 or beta dev actually, no TDD possible.
-Then i think about this pb and decide to test a projection of the current daily insulin. my last two days were working great. i will make it better but this version is working nicely and base on the current day only. i let in the meal_data log the value of the average on 7 days. theoricaly(i will test it on a new phone soon) you can start this plugin if no data.
+Then i think about this pb and decide to test a projection of the current daily insulin. my last two days were working great. i will make it better but this version is working nicely and base on the current day only. theoricaly(i will test it on a new phone soon) you can start this plugin if no data.

  Out of the iTime window you have :
  -Automated target management
  -smbRatio function => this one will change the % of insulin required, start at 50% until 100%, for the variability, and you have a fixe % varaible too in the settings.
+ -smb_max_range_extension who is  a scale of maxuamminutesbasale